openandclose/tosixinch/docs/options.rst

     The author doesn't recommend using it altogether.
     But, like the above,
-    if the site only wants anonimous users to press 'OK' just the first time to make temporary sessions, bad things shouldn't happen to the client, and that's the rational.
+    if the site only wants anonymous users to press 'OK' just the first time to make temporary sessions, bad things shouldn't happen to the client, and that's the rational.